 "There was one over Baal's Bridge with the legend 'God Bless the Pope and St Mary's Parish'.
 It was alleged someone painted in an extra word which made the legend read: 'God Bless the Pope and St Mary's Parish only'.
-There was a shoemaker in Mungret Street who had a banner out O, My God and My All, said Frank, and two pubs in Broad Street were connected with a banner which read Happy We who thus United.
+There was a shoemaker in Mungret Street who had a banner out O, My God and My All, said Frank, and two pubs in Broad Street were connected with a banner which read Happy We who thus

-or those who could not make the journey, they packed out houses that had wireless sets and spilled out onto the streets.
+Por those who could not make the journey, they packed out houses that had wireless sets and spilled out onto the streets.
 They thrilled to hear the voice of McCormack, and a special message being relayed from the Pope.
-Collectively they fell on their knees at the Consecration of the Host and overcome with emotion, many were said to be in tears.
-The Clarina correspondent thanked profusely Mr and Mrs Ruttle of the post office for grant ing the villagers the use of their wireless to listen to the Congress "The reception was wonderful and altogether our little village, with a profusion of altars and decorations, was one of the pretti-est in the county," it was The Abbeyfeale correspondent said that the painters and decorators had been busy for a month preparing for the great day.
+Collectively they fell on their knees at the Consecration of the Host and overcome with emotion. many were said to be in tears.
+The Clarina correspondent thanked profusely Mr and Mrs Ruttle of the post office for grant-ing the villagers the use of their wireless to listen to the Congress.
+"The reception was wonderful and altogether our little village, with a profusion of altars and decorations, was one of the prettiest in the county," it was reported.
+The Abbeyfeale correspondent said that the painters and decora-tors had been busy for a month reparing for the great day.

 "Never before for any ceremony of national importance have the people been so earnest in showing their zeal to be associated with such an event of religious significance," the report said.

-In Gleanings from Kilmallock it was noted that the motor car that does not carry the papal flag was the exception big, growing palm trees were put in front of houses in Ballyanders and were illuminated at night.
+In Gleanings from Kilmallock it was noted that the motor car that was noted that the motor car that does not carry the papal flag was the exception big, growing palm trees were put in front of houses in Ballyanders and were illuminated at night.
 In Foynes, "12 lines of bunting spanned the street, the beautiful and profuse display from every house made pictures which were striking and convincing manifestations of the great fervour and lively faith."

 ne teenager who could have been at the Congress but opted for a weekend away camping was Paddy O'Farrell, for-merly of Athlunkard Street.
-"We were young and we had the loan of a motor car for that week end which at that time was a huge thing.
-I regretted afterwards that missed the Congress.
+We were young and we had the loan of a motor car for that week-end which at that time was a huge thing.
+I regretted afterwards that I missed the Congress.
 Paddy recalls the great triumphal arch which stood at the entrance to St Mary's Church, which his brother Martin helped to erect.
 The Corporation in their robes attended the Mass in Dublin, led by the Mayor Ald PJ Donnellan.
-The Leader, commenting on the women's confraternities attend-ing from St Mary's, St John's and St Michael's, said: "They represented all that is best in the wom-anhood of Limerick."
-The Rathkeale correspondent said that a returned Yank said to an old woman who was putting up a little flag on her humble abode in a secluded part of the country: "Nobody will see your little flag
+The Leader, commenting on the women's confraternities attending from St Mary's, St John's and St Michael's, said: "They repre-sented all that is best in the womanhood of Limerick."